Atheism: Asia

-There are another three countries, and one special administrative region of China or regions where the unaffiliated make up a majority of the population: North Korea (71%), Japan (57%), Hong Kong (56%), and China (52%).
+There are three countries and one special administrative region of China or regions where the religiously unaffiliated make up a majority of the population: North Korea (71%), Japan (57%), Hong Kong (56%), and China (52%).

 Australasia

-According to the Australian Bureau of Statistics, 30% of Australians have "no religion", a category that includes atheists.

-In a 2013 census, 42% of New Zealanders reported having no religion, up from 30% in 1991.
+According to the 2021 Australian Census, 38% of Australians have "no religion", a category that includes atheists.
+In a 2018 census, 48.2% of New Zealanders reported having no religion, up from 30% in 1991.

 United States

 According to the World Values Survey, 4.4% of Americans self-identified as atheists in 2014.
 However, the same survey showed that 11.1% of all respondents stated "no" when asked if they believed in God.
-In 1984, these same figures were 1.1% and 2.2%, respectively.
 According to a 2014 report by the Pew Research Center, 3.1% of the US adult population identify as atheist, up from 1.6% in 2007; and within the religiously unaffiliated (or "no religion") demographic, atheists made up 13.6%.
 According to the 2015 General Sociological Survey the number of atheists and agnostics in the US has remained relatively flat in the past 23 years since in 1991 only 2% identified as atheist and 4% identified as agnostic and in 2014 only 3% identified as atheists and 5% identified as agnostics.

-According to the American Family Survey, 34% were found to be religiously unaffiliated in 2017 (23% 'nothing in particular', 6% agnostic, 5% atheist).
+According to the American Family Survey, 34% were found to be religiously unaffiliated in 2017 (23% "nothing in particular", 6% agnostic, 5% atheist).
 According to the Pew Research Center, in 2014, 22.8% of the American population does not identify with a religion, including atheists (3.1%) and agnostics (4%).
 According to a PRRI survey, 24% of the population is unaffiliated.
 Atheists and agnostics combined make up about a quarter of this unaffiliated demographic.
+According to a 2023 Pew Research Center study, 28% of Americans are religiously unaffiliated.